hlissner/evil-snipe/README.md

 ## Installation

+Evil-snipe can be installed from MELPA, via `M-x package-install RET evil-snipe`

-To enable globally, add the following to `~/.emacs`:
+Then, to enable globally, add the following to `~/.emacs`:

 ```elisp
 (require 'evil-snipe)